Sir Thomas Lea, 1st Baronet: Family history

 Thomas Lea was born at The Larches, near Kidderminster, in 1841, the eldest son of George Butcher Lea.
 He came from a family which had manufactured Kidderminster stuff and bombazine in the 17th and 18th centuries.
 His ancestor Francis Lea with son John Lea went over to carpet weaving in 1781.
 When Francis retired from this firm, he and his second son Thomas Lea set up a worsted spinning business in Callows Lane, Kidderminster.
 Francis' daughter married William Butcher, and their son George Butcher later joined the firm.
 In 1831 George formed the firm of Butcher, Worth and Holmes to manufacture carpets.
 In 1835 Thomas gave his spinning business to his nephew George Butcher, who later took the name George Butcher Lea.

-Carpet business

 George Butcher Lea withdrew from the carpet business in 1838, and his son Thomas grew up in the business and then took control of it.
 He then built Slingfield Mills at Kidderminster in 1864.
 He retired in favour of his sons (who formed a company) in 1892 (they later sold the company in 1920).